Funding for internships

 In the past we have funded work experience in field archaeology, the Poetry Society in London, advertising and buying positions, health care (both in the UK and overseas), community development placements, scientific and biological research, international development opportunities and many more.

 Each year many students fundraise themselves to cover all or part of their costs, particularly for opportunities overseeas.
-ICS are an international volunteering organisation who offer opportunities for students.
+ICS is a UK Government funded programme providing overseas volunteer placements to 18-25 year olds and Team Leader placements to 23-35 year olds.
 They have put together a handy guide on how to fundraise yourself (PDF - 673KB).

 Find out more information on ICS and the opporunities they offer.